Core Spreads vs selftrade, Who's Better?

 What Can You Trade With Core Spreads and selftrade?

-Core Spreads offers 1,605 trading instruments while selftrade offers 187.
+Core Spreads offers 1,605 trading instruments and selftrade offers 187.

 Below you will find a full breakdown of what both Core Spreads and selftrade offer.